priyankamoitra-4/Mini-Project-1/README.md

 # Mini-Projects
-The projects are beginner friendly.
+The projects are beginner friendly, built focusing on the core concepts of HTML, CSS and javaScript.